FyberLabs/proxmox-firewall/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

+> **Note:** If you are using the submodule/template workflow, prefix all script paths in this guide with `vendor/proxmox-firewall/` (e.g., `./vendor/proxmox-firewall/validate-config.sh`).

 This guide covers common issues and their solutions for the Proxmox Firewall project.

 ## 🚀 Quick Diagnostics